 \section{Accretional Models}

-Accretional models, satisfactorily explaining X-ray emission from neutron stars in binary systems, have been suggested as alternate explanations of AXP \citep{PTH95} and even of the outbursts of SGR \citep{KTU94,K96}.
+Accretion, satisfactorily explaining X-ray emission from neutron stars in binary systems, has been suggested as an alternative explanation of AXP \citep{PTH95} and even of the outbursts of SGR \citep{KTU94,K96}.
 In these models the outbursts are produced by an optically thick photon-pair plasma \citep{K96}, just as they may be in magnetar models \citep{K82}.
 Such a plasma has a characteristic photospheric temperature and brightness determined by the requirement that an equilibrium pair plasma be optically thick to Compton energy equilibration.

-The chief observational objection to accretional models is the extreme faintness (in most cases, undetectability) of visible or infrared counterparts to AXP, such as might be expected to be produced by the cooler regions of an accretion disc.
-However, \cite{CHN00,A01,M08,E09,M10,T13,ACE13} have considered models based on supernova fall-back discs, consistent with the association of AXP and SGR with young SNR. \cite{KTU94} suggested that accretion of discrete objects analogous to the planets orbiting a few radio pulsars, rather than of a continuous disc, might explain both X-ray/$\gamma$-ray outbursts and faintness at visible and infrared wavelengths; the visible and infrared luminosity of such objects would be very small.
-In this model accretion occurs when collision or gravitational interaction produces fragments with almost zero angular momentum, and the residual angular momentum may be either prograde or retrograde, allowing for antiglitches.
+The chief observational objection to accretional models is the extreme faintness (in most cases, undetectability) of visible or infrared counterparts to AXP \citep{M08}, such as might be expected to be produced by the cooler regions of an accretion disc.
+However, \cite{CHN00,A01,M08,E09,M10,T13,ACE13} have considered models based on supernova fall-back, consistent with the association of AXP and SGR with young SNR.
+Such fall-back would be composed of matter from the deep interior of the pre-supernova star, which would have undergone much nuclear processing, perhaps to iron.
+It would (unlike hydrogen-dominated mass-transfer discs) readily condense to discrete rocky or iron planets or planetesimals.
+The visible and infrared luminosity of such matter would be very small because its total surface area would be much smaller than that of a continuous fluid accretion disc.